Cleansing oil, it's so much better than you think.

-Even though this method of skin cleansing has been becoming more mainstream over the past few years, it's still not the popular thing to do, and I can understand why.
+Even though the oil cleansing method has been becoming more mainstream over the past few years, it's still not the popular thing to do, and I can understand why.
 Oil on your skin?
 Breakout city, right?
 Nope!
 If you use the correct oils, your skin can be more glowy and clear than you ever imagined.
-Read on...
+Read on to find out how!

 Why the oil cleansing method works